om-ma/time-tracker-app/README.md

 - **Tailwind CSS for Styling**:
   - We use [Tailwind CSS](https://tailwindcss.com/) for styling to leverage its utility-first approach, ensuring responsive, modern UI components.

-- **Error Handling at API Level**:
-  - We implement error handling at the API layer to provide robust and clear error feedback, which improves the user experience and helps catch issues early.

 - **Next.js Layout Technique**:
   - Using Next.js's layout technique to share layouts across pages allows us to reuse code efficiently and improve project structure.

 - **Small Component Architecture**:
   - The codebase is organized into small, focused components.
 This makes the code easier to maintain, read, and test, ensuring future scalability.

+### Infrastructure

+- **Terraform for Infrastructure as Code**:
+  - The project uses [Terraform](https://www.terraform.io/) to manage AWS infrastructure.
+Terraform enables us to define and provision cloud resources efficiently, improving scalability, maintainability, and deployment consistency.

 ## Contributing